 Second, ICOs give companies immediate access to liquidity.
 The moment you sell a token, it’s priced on a 24-hour global market.
-Compare that to ten years for venture-backed startups.
-As Earn CEO Balaji Srinivasan says, “the ratio between 10 years and 10 minutes to get the option of liquidity is up to a 500,000x speedup in time.”
+Compare that to 10 years for venture-backed startups.
+As Earn CEO Balaji Srinivasan says, “The ratio between 10 years and 10 minutes to get the option of liquidity is up to a 500,000x speedup in time.”
 We’re already seeing the impact of ICOs on the fundraising market.

 Venrock partner David Pakman has said, “There’s no question that crypto will disrupt the business of venture capital.
 And I hope it does.
 The democratization of everything is what has excited me about technology from the beginning.”

 Messaging app Telegram, for example, raised $1.7B via ICO.
 The idea behind the ICO is to sell tokens to users and bootstrap a payment platform on top of the messaging network.
 If, as blockchain advocates predict, the next Facebook, Google, and Amazon are built around decentralized protocols and launched via ICO, it will eat directly into investment banking margins.

 Several promising blockchain companies have emerged around this space.
-Companies like CoinList, which began as a collaboration between Protocol Labs and AngelList, are helping bring digital assets to the mainstream by helping blockchain companies structure legal and compliant ICOs.
+Companies like CoinList, which began as a collaboration between Protocol Labs and AngelList, are bringing digital assets to the mainstream by helping blockchain companies structure legal and compliant ICOs.
 For instance, decentralized finance platform Ondo Finance was able to raise $10M in a CoinList ICO.
 In 2021, CoinList’s monthly trading volume grew to $1B.

 Demand for Filecoin’s ICO on CoinList was so high that it caused server overload within an hour of launch.
-Filecoin ultimately raised over $250M via ICO.
+Filecoin ultimately raised over $257M via ICO.

-It has developed a bank-grade compliance process that blockchain companies can access through a streamlined API, helping projects ensure everything from due diligence to investor accreditation.
+CoinList has developed a bank-grade compliance process that blockchain companies can access through a streamlined API, helping projects ensure everything from due diligence to investor accreditation.
 While CoinList’s platform is designed for blockchain projects, its focus on reducing the logistical and regulatory load around fundraising is being mirrored in the public markets.
 Investment banks today are experimenting with automation to help eliminate the thousands of work hours that go into an IPO.

 And CoinList is just the start.
 A number of companies are emerging around the new ICO ecosystem, from Waves, a platform for storing, managing, and issuing digital assets, to Republic.co’s crypto initiative, which is aimed at helping people invest in ICOs for as little as $10.

-What’s interesting is that they’re testing out uses for the blockchain that replace functions of traditional banks.
-That’s not just limited to company fundraising, but also to the underlying fabric of securities.
+What’s interesting is that they’re testing out blockchain technology that could replace the functions of traditional banks.
+This is not just limited to company fundraising but also to the underlying fabric of securities.

 Say you want to buy a share of Apple stock.
 You might place an order through a stock exchange, which matches you with a seller.
 In the old days, that meant you’d spend cash in exchange for a certificate of ownership for the share.

 This grows a lot more complicated when we’re trying to execute this transaction electronically.
 We don’t want to deal with the day-to-day management of the assets — like exchanging certificates, bookkeeping, or managing dividends.
-So we outsource the shares to custodian banks for safekeeping.
+So, we outsource the shares to custodian banks for safekeeping.
 Because buyers and sellers don’t always rely on the same custodian banks, the custodians themselves need to rely on a trusted third party to hold onto all the paper certificates.

 In practice, that means that when you buy or sell an asset, that order is relayed through a whole bunch of third parties.
-Transferring ownership is complicated because each party maintains their own version of the truth in a separate ledger.
+Transferring ownership is complicated because each party maintains its own version of the truth in a separate ledger.

 The worlds of the consumer, the financial institution, and blockchain are slowly converging.
 Another space where that convergence has the potential to completely upend the way finance operates today is lending and credit — a domain that’s no stranger to disruption.